Conquer Any Wellness Goal

 It can be exciting to set goals in order to improve certain parts of your life.
-Following through with said goals though?
-That’s where it can get tedious and we may find ourselves falling off the “new me” wagon.
+But following through with those goals?
+That’s where it can get tedious.
+We may find ourselves falling off the “new me” bandwagon.

-Whether your goal this year is to eat healthier, get fit or even just keep your immune health strong, we’ve got some tools and tips that you can use to start on the right foot and crush your goals.
+Whether your goal this is to eat healthier, get fit or even just keep your immune health strong, we’ve got some tools and tips that you can use to start on the right foot and achieve your goals.

 Get Plenty of Sleep

 Sleep plays a huge part in regulating immune function.
-Studies suggest that the normal sleep-wake cycle may promote cytokine production and even help move T cells to the lymph nodes for improved immune function.1 Additionally, Eric Olson, MD explains that lack of sleep may even lengthen the amount it takes for immune recovery.
-Looks like a little shut eye can go a long way.
+Studies suggest that the normal sleep-wake cycle may promote cytokine production and even help move T cells to the lymph nodes for improved immune function.1 Additionally, a lack of sleep may even lengthen the amount of time it takes for immune recovery.2

 Add Immune-Supporting Foods to Your Diet